Skip navigation

 5 Common Furnace Noises

 Here are just a few reasons why you might want to call for repairs.
 Each of these noises represents a problem that can compound and get worse, pose a danger to your family, or even impede your comfort on the coldest day of the year.
+Unusual sounds are often a sign that your furnace needs professional attention.
+Unusual noises or smells from a furnace should be addressed immediately by a professional to prevent further damage or safety risks.

 • Booming.
 If your furnace is booming, then the burners are likely dirty.
 When the burners get covered in soot and grime, it can be harder for them to immediately ignite the gas as it enters the combustion chamber.
 This leads to gas pooling up and a miniature explosion taking place, which is what that booming sound is.
 Be sure to address this with a professional to stop sensitive components like your heat exchanger from cracking under pressure.
+It’s important to have technicians clean the burners to remove debris and prevent further issues.

 • Buzzing.
 Buzzing almost always denotes an electrical problem.
 Sometimes this can be the sound of a tripped circuit or a system that’s all of suddenly lost power in a certain section.